cwells/aws-mfa/README.md

 the expiry has arrived, it will not prompt for the MFA code, but simply reuse the existing session.

 Cache data is stored under `~/.aws/.aws-mfa.${profile}.cache`.

-Because the profile is used as part of the cache name, multiple concurrent sessions with different profiles are supported (in different terminals).
+Because the profile is used as part of the cache name, multiple concurrent sessions with unique profiles are supported (in different terminals).